Charcuterie Skewers with Salami Roses

 In the past few years, the charcuterie board trend has really taken off.
 Picture-worthy platters have been gracing the internet with platters that look almost too pretty to eat.

-But what exactly is a charcuterie board?
-Think of it as a fun and glorified meat and cheese platter that can consist of different cheeses, meats, nuts, fruits (fresh or dried), vegetables and/or sauces displayed in a beautiful, intentional way.
+Glorified meat and cheese platters that can consist of different cheeses, meats, nuts, fruits (fresh or dried), vegetables and/or sauces displayed in a beautiful, intentional way.

 Jump to: